xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractparamtype/type.md

+Type information for the parameter with linked text support.

 ## Signature

 ```typescript
 type?: TypeDataModel | undefined;
 ```

+## Remarks

+Provides comprehensive type data including cross-references and embedded links to type definitions.
+This enables rich type presentation with navigation capabilities to related type documentation within the system.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>